ekzhang/graphon/README.md

 - The datetime data type and storing time zones
 - Identifiers (variable names) using non-ASCII characters

-You could consider using Graphon when you want something small and low-overhead, yet still powerful.

 ## Limitations

 Graphon is a very small project.
 It tries to be fast where possible, but the query planner is not going to be very advanced.
-It won't perfectly optimize every query out there.
+There's basically no optimizations right now.

-I made this database primarily out of personal interest, to experiment with algorithms, and to learn what goes into a modern database.
+I made this database primarily out of personal interest (toy project!), to experiment with algorithms, and to learn what goes into a modern database.
 There will be bugs.
 Also, the on-disk format is unstable. **Do not use Graphon as a store for production data.**

 ## Architecture